Multiwavelength study of extreme variability in LEDA 1154204: A changing-look event in a type 1.9 Seyfert: Abstract

 \section{Abstract}

-{Multiwavelength studies of transients in actively accreting supermassive black holes have revealed that large-amplitude variability is frequently linked to significant changes in the optical spectra -- a phenomenon referred to as changing-look AGN (CLAGN).} {In 2020, the Zwicky Transient Facility detected a transient flaring event in the type-1.9 AGN 6dFGS~gJ042838.8-000040, wherein a sharp increase in magnitude of $\sim$0.55 and $\sim$0.3 in the $g$- and $r$-bands, respectively, occurred over $\sim$40 days.
-Spectrum Roentgen Gamma (SRG)/eROSITA also observed the object in X-rays as part of its all-sky survey, but only after the flare had started decaying.} {We performed a three-year, multiwavelength follow-up campaign of the source to track its spectral and temporal characteristics.
-This campaign included multiple ground-based facilities for optical spectroscopic monitoring and space-based observatories including \textit{XMM-Newton} and \textit{Swift} for X-ray and UV observations.} {An optical spectrum taken immediately after the peak revealed a changing-look event wherein the source had transitioned from type 1.9 to 1, with the appearance of a double-peaked broad H$\beta$ line and a blue continuum, both absent in an archival spectrum from 2005.
-The X-ray emission exhibits dramatic flux variation: a factor of $\sim$17, but with no spectral evolution, as the power-law photon index remained $\sim$1.9.
-There is no evidence of a soft X-ray excess.
-Overall the object exhibits no apparent signatures of a tidal disruption event.} {The transient event was likely triggered by a disk instability in a pre-existing accretion flow, culminating in the observed multi-wavelength variability and CLAGN event.}
+{Multiwavelength studies of transients in actively accreting supermassive black holes have revealed that large-amplitude variability is frequently linked to significant changes in the optical spectra -- a phenomenon known as changing-look AGN (CLAGN).} {In 2020, the Zwicky Transient Facility detected a transient flaring event in the type 1.9 AGN LEDA 1154204, wherein brightness sharply increased by 0.55 mag in one month, then began to decay.
+Spectrum Roentgen Gamma (SRG)/eROSITA also observed the object as part of its all-sky X-ray surveys, after the flare had started decaying.} {We performed a three-year, multiwavelength follow-up campaign to track the source's spectral and temporal characteristics, during the post-flare fading.
+This campaign included optical spectroscopy, X-ray spectroscopy and photometry, and UV, optical, and IR continuum photometry.} {Optical spectra taken near the flare peak revealed a broad double-peaked H$\beta$ emission and a blue continuum, both undetected in a 2005 archival spectrum; broad H$\beta$ had increased by a factor $>$5--6.
+Then, from late 2020 through 2023, broad Balmer line flux faded as the continuum faded, with Balmer decrement increasing by $\sim$2.2, consistent with the expected ionization response.
+The X-ray spectrum exhibits no significant spectral variability despite dramatic flux variation -- a factor of 17.
+There is no evidence of a soft X-ray excess, indicating an energetically unimportant warm corona.} {The transient event was likely triggered by a disk instability in a pre-existing AGN-like accretion flow, culminating in the observed multiwavelength variability -- X-rays via thermal Comptonization, BLR illumination, and IR dust echo -- and CLAGN event.}

-\keywords{ galaxies:active--galaxies:Seyfert--X-rays:galaxies }
+\keywords{ galaxies:active--galaxies:Seyfert--X-rays:galaxies}